manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 Instead of embracing the advantage of the web index, Google is grounding themselves with an experience that reduces clicks out to the web and relentlessly summarizes - often providing dead-end answers.
 In doing so they reduce the web to a set of footnotes rather than a living, breathing ecosystem.

-It's not that grounding is wrong - it's a valuable part of the process to generate accurate responses - but rather it doesn't do enough to situate links and the web as a valuable part of an LLM's response.
+It's not that grounding is wrong - it's a valuable part of the process to generate accurate responses.
+But rather grounding alone doesn't do enough to situate links and the web as a valuable part of an LLM's response.

 I think Google can do better.

 ## A Better Way

 Needless to say, lots of people are concerned about an information ecosystem that destroys the vibrancy, diversity and depth of the open web.
-I believe there is - and while playing around I found that simply writing a better system prompt inside Gemini gave me radically better results than the current AI Mode response.
+I believe there is - and while playing around **I found that simply writing a better system prompt inside Gemini gave me radically better results than the current AI Mode response**.

-Let's look at some real examples.
+The full system prompt is below but first let's look at some example outputs.
 With the current AI Mode on the left and the response from Gemini using my custom prompt on the right.

 Tomato soup recipe: